Fontella Bass: Later career and death

 The next few years found Bass at several labels, but saw no notable successes.
-After her second album, Free, flopped in 1972, Bass retired from music and concentrated on raising a family; she had four children with Bowie.
+After her second album, Free, flopped in 1972, Bass retired from music and concentrated on raising a family; she had four children with avant-garde trumpeter Lester Bowie.
 She returned occasionally, being featured as a background vocalist on several recordings, including those by Bowie.
 In 1990, she recorded a gospel album with her mother and brother David Peaston, called Promises: A Family Portrait of Faith and undertook a fall tour of the US West Coast, called "Juke Joints and Jubilee", which featured both traditional gospel and blues performers.
 During the 1990s, she hosted a short-lived Chicago radio talk show, and released several gospel records on independent labels.
 In 1992, through her old friend Hamiet Bluiett, she was invited to perform three tracks on the World Saxophone Quartet album Breath of Life.

 The original version of "Rescue Me" was used in a TV advertising campaign by American Express.
 Fontella Bass has stated that she was at a low point in her life when on New Year's Day 1990 she was astonished to hear her own voice singing "Rescue Me" on the American Express television ad.
-The experience gave Bass the inspiration to set her life in order: it also motivated her to make queries over the unauthorised commercial use of her recording of "Rescue Me" with the ultimate result a 1993 settlement with American Express and its advertising agency, Ogilvy & Mather, awarding Bass $50,000 plus punitive damages.
+The experience gave Bass the inspiration to set her life in order: it also motivated her to make queries over the unauthorised commercial use of her recording of "Rescue Me", with the ultimate result a 1993 settlement with American Express and its advertising agency, Ogilvy & Mather, awarding Bass $50,000 plus punitive damages.

 Like many artists of her time, Bass experienced a revival of interest.
+She sang on the NBC TV show Night Music in 1989 episode number 116.
 She was featured on the PBS Special and accompanying DVD, Soul Celebration.
 Soul Spectacular recorded live at Heinz Hall in Pittsburgh, Pennsylvania, November 2001.
 Her voice can be heard on two tracks on the Cinematic Orchestra's 2002 album Every Day, and another two tracks on their 2007 album Ma Fleur.

 In May 2000, Bass received a star on the St. Louis Walk of Fame.

-In the 2000s, she toured Europe with her younger brother David Peaston until she fell ill.
+In the 2000s, she toured Europe with her younger brother David Peaston, until she fell ill.
 For her last years, she had to struggle due to her deteriorating health.
 Bass survived breast cancer, a series of strokes beginning in 2005, and a leg amputation.
 On December 26, 2012, she died at a St. Louis hospital from complications of a heart attack suffered earlier in the month; she was 72.
 She was survived by four children.